makehackvoid/makehackvoid.com/membership.md

     + Are trustworthy
     + Are familiar with Make, Hack, Void's rules, lore and customs.

 * **Step Three** - Once this is recorded at a committee meeting or on the committee mailing list, you become eligible (yay!)
-Now you should contact the treasurer - treasurer at makehackvoid dot com - and ask about payment for your key.
+Now you should contact the treasurer - [treasurer@makehackvoid.com](mailto:treasurer@makehackvoid.com) - and ask about payment for your key.

 |Renew every...|Space Opener|
 |:-------------|:-----------|